 - Browse to the reference data you want to use in the locator and click Open.

-- Click the drop-down arrow in the Alias Name column and choose the proper field name to map the field in your data to the Name field under the Field Name column.
+- Click the drop-down arrow in the Alias Name column and choose the proper field name to map the field in the data to the Name field under the Field Name column.

 An output file name and destination are automatically selected.